NajiElKotob/CompTIA-Data-Plus/README.md

 -----
 ## 5.0 Data Governance, Quality, and Controls
 ### 5.1 Summarize important data governance concepts
+* Access Requirements: These are rules or conditions that determine who can access certain data or systems.
+They are often used to ensure data security and privacy.
+   * Role-Based: In role-based access control, permissions are assigned based on the user's role within an organization.
+For instance, a manager might have access to more data or systems than an entry-level employee.
+   * User Group-Based: User group-based access involves assigning permissions to groups of users.
+For instance, the marketing team might have access to different systems or data than the engineering team.
+   * Data Use Agreements: These are agreements that specify how data can be used, who can use it, and for what purpose.
+They often include requirements for protecting the privacy and security of the data.
+   * Release Approvals: These are processes or steps that must be completed before data or a system can be released or made accessible.
+They often involve reviews or checks to ensure data accuracy, security, and compliance with regulations or standards.
 #### Security requirements
 `Data encryption | Data transmission | De-identify data/data masking`
 * [Guidelines for Media Sanitization](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final) - nist.gov